 |Sample Resume: Amy Moore|

 Hi!
 I’m Amy, a Computer Science grad from the University of California, Berkeley.
-I’m passionate about using technology and entrepreneurship to drive healthcare progress and innovation.
+I’m passionate about using technology and entrepreneurship to drive healthcare progress and innovation through full stack development.

--Core development on a Java and AngularJS application to transmit very large files over a UDP protocol with reliability and security in mind.
+-Core full stack development on a Java and AngularJS application to transmit very large files over a UDP protocol with reliability and security in mind.

 -Accelerated deployment of patches for security vulnerabilities